 Filesystems can become fragmented over time.
 When a filesystem is fragmented, blocks of free space are small and files have many extents.
 The xfs_fsr command reorganizes filesystems so that the layout of the extents is improved.
 This improves overall performance.
-See the xfs_fsr reference page for information on the xfs_fsr command.
+See the xfs_fsr(8) man page for more information.